How to Ask Legal Interview Questions

-- Affiliations: Do not ask about clubs, social organizations, or union membership; do ask about relevant professional associations.
+Affiliations: Do not ask about clubs, social organizations, or union membership; do ask about relevant professional associations.

-- Age: Do not ask a candidate’s age other than, “if hired,” can a candidate produce proof that he or she is 18 years of age.
+Age: Do not ask a candidate’s age other than, “if hired,” can a candidate produce proof that he or she is 18 years of age.

-- Alcohol or Drug Use: The only allowable question relating to current or past drug or alcohol use is, “Do you currently use illegal drugs?”
+Alcohol or Drug Use: The only allowable question relating to current or past drug or alcohol use is, “Do you currently use illegal drugs?”

-- Criminal Record: Do not ask if a candidate has been arrested; you may ask if the candidate has ever been convicted of a crime.
+Criminal Record: Do not ask if a candidate has been arrested; you may ask if the candidate has ever been convicted of a crime.

-- Culture/Natural Origin: You may ask if the individual can, “upon hire,” provide proof of legal right to work in the United States.
+Culture/Natural Origin: You may ask if the individual can, “upon hire,” provide proof of legal right to work in the United States.
 You may ask about language fluency if it is relevant to job performance.

-- Disability: You may ask if candidates can perform essential job functions, with or without reasonable accommodation; and you may ask them to demonstrate how they would perform a job-related function.
+Disability: You may ask if candidates can perform essential job functions, with or without reasonable accommodation; and you may ask them to demonstrate how they would perform a job-related function.
 You may ask about prior attendance records.
 And you may require candidates to undergo a medical exam after an offer of employment has been made.

-- Marital/Family Status: Questions about marital status and family issues are discouraged except as they relate to job performance, as in the child care example above.
+Marital/Family Status: Questions about marital status and family issues are discouraged except as they relate to job performance, as in the childcare example above.

-- Personal: Avoid questions related to appearance, home ownership, and personal financial situation.
+Personal: Avoid questions related to appearance, home ownership, and personal financial situation.

-- Race/Color: No race-related questions are legal.
+Race/Color: No race-related questions are legal.

-- Religion: If Saturday or Sunday is a required work day, you may ask candidates if they will have a problem working on those days.
+Religion: If Saturday or Sunday is a required workday, you may ask candidates if they will have a problem working on those days.

-- Sex: You may ask if a candidate has ever worked under another name.
+Sex: You may ask if a candidate has ever worked under another name.
 Be sure not to make gender-related assumptions about job capabilities.

-How to Deal with Information that is Volunteered
+How to Deal with Information That is Volunteered

 Despite your careful preparation and question selection, some candidates will volunteer information that you would prefer not to know.
-The best way to handle this situation is not to pursue it nor to make note of it.
+The best way to handle this situation is not to pursue it or to make note of it.
 You can’t erase the information from your memory, but you can eliminate it as a discussion point and selection factor.

 Consistency Equals Fairness